rydmike/flex_color_scheme/README.md

   </tr>
 </table>

-When you theme a Flutter application correctly, all built-in widgets use the colors of the `ColorScheme` in your theme.
-At least in theory, and it is almost so if you defined your `ThemeData` by using the `ThemeData.from` factory, but it misses a few details.
-This applies in particular when you use Material-2 design in Flutter, which is the default.
-When you opt in on using Material-3, the color results and styles are much more consistent by default.
+When you theme a Flutter application **in the intended manner**, all built-in widgets use the colors of the `ColorScheme` in your theme.
+However, all Flutter's `ThemeData` factories misses a few details when it comes to direct color properteis in `ThemeData`itself.
+This applies in particular if you still use legacy Material-2 mode in Flutter.
+When you use the current default Material-3 mode, the color results and styles are much more consistent by default, with only a few colors in `ThemeData` not matching the defined `ColorScheme` colors.

-**FlexColorScheme** ensures that all Flutter SDK UI components get themed completely by its color scheme and custom colors you provide.
-It applies effective `ColorScheme` colors to all color properties in `ThemeData`.
+**FlexColorScheme** ensures that all Flutter SDK UI components get themed completely by its `ColorScheme` and custom colors you provide.
+It also applies the `ColorScheme` colors to all legacy color properties in `ThemeData`.
 This ensures that all the direct colors properties in `ThemeData` match your `ColorScheme`.
-There are no surprising colors in `ThemeData` legacy colors that do not match your `ColorScheme`.
+There are no surprising colors in `ThemeData` that do not match your `ColorScheme`.
 This applies regardless of if you use Material-2 or Material-3 mode.

-You can opt in on using opinionated component sub-themes.
+You can also opt in on using FlexColorScheme's component theme customization features.
 By doing so, you can, for example, adjust the border radius on all UI widgets with a single property value.
-Flutter's Material UI widgets still default to Material-2 design, and thus use 4dp corner radius on most widgets.

 <table>
   <tr>